 PAWZ dog boots are like putting little balloons over your pup’s paws.
 Made from a single layer of rubber, they provide protection, but still allow the dog to feel the ground like they normally would.
 Buster’s perfectly comfortable in them, and gets a lot of compliments on his terrific fashion sense.

 We’ve been walking Buster (and Ty) on the Freedom No-Pull Harness for a long time.
-In the past, we connected his leash at the chest to give us better control if he reacted to another dog.
+In the past, we connected the leash at Buster’s chest to give us better control if he reacted to another dog.
 But since he’s been showing the affects of arthritis, we’ve started connecting the leash to the loop on the back of the harness.
 This allows us to provide a little extra support if he stumbles or loses his balance.

 Remove Obstacles When Possible